 The appointed environmental manager fulfils, in most cases, a part-time function.
-It can be any staff member, but is most often the chief engineer, the entrance staff responsible, HR, or the general manager.
+It can be any staff member, but is most often the chief engineer, the person responsible for housekeeping, front desk, HR, or the general manager.
 The position of environmental manager should be mentioned in the person's job description.